 Variable Speed Fans

 The conventional furnace draws on the air necessary to ignite the burners and keep them on from the air around the furnace.
 This is known as atmospheric combustion.
 A furnace with sealed combustion draws air into the combustion chamber through a PVC pipe that leads to the outside of the house.
-This allows the combustion chamber to be closed off to the house, preventing valuable heat loss.
+This setup allows the combustion chamber to be closed off to the house, preventing valuable heat loss.
 Sealed combustion furnaces are also safer and won’t lead to drier air getting pulled into the house.

 Why wait for service when you can get it Express?
 Call Santa Fe Express Plumbing & Drain now!